DataDog/documentation/content/integrations/awsrds.md

   12. Choose `RDSOSMetrics` from the **Log Group** dropdown.
   13. Enter anything for the Filter Name and click Next.
   13. Enter a name for your function, such as `lambda-datadog-post-function`.
-  14. In the Lambda function code area, replace `<KMS_ENCRYPTED_KEYS>` with the ciphertext blob part of the CLI command output above.
+  14. In the lamdba function environment variable entry fields, there should be a field called 'kmsEncryptedKeys'.
+In the value field, paste the ciphertext blob part of the CLI command output above.
   15. Under Lambda function handler and role, choose the role you created above.
 Click **Next**.
   16. Choose the **Enable Now** radio button.
   17. Click the **Create Function** button.